tarantool/doc/doc/reference/configuration/configuration_reference.rst

 	- ``box.status`` **Watcher Event**.
 Changes detected by the ``box.status watcher`` also trigger the ``autoexpel`` mechanism.

     New instances

-    ``Autoexpel`` does not take any actions on newly joined instances unless one of the triggering events occurs.
+    ``autoexpel`` does not take any actions on newly joined instances unless one of the triggering events occurs.
     This means that an instance meeting the ``autoexpel`` criterion can still join the cluster, but it may be removed later during reconfiguration or on subsequent triggering events.